-I answered a question on man the rational animal for Philosophy in Action Radio on 1 July 2012.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on man the rational animal on 1 July 2012.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 What does it mean to say that "man is a rational animal"?
 The fact that man is a rational animal distinguishes him from all other living entities and makes the whole of philosophy possible and necessary.
 But, taking a step back, what does it mean to say that man is a (or the) rational animal?
 What is rationality, not as a virtue, but as the essential characteristic of man?

 My Answer, In Brief: That "man is the rational animal" means that reason is the essential characteristic of human beings.

 To save the file to your computer, right-click and save the link above.
 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed: